 |DAIRY FREE||GLUTEN FREE|

-- Quercetin has been called “king of the flavonoids” because of its powerful antioxidant properties and its ability to support a healthy inflammatory response in the body.
-It is found in many foods that are recognized for their health benefits, such as red onions, apples, olive oil, dark berries and grapes, capers, salad greens, and culinary herbs such as dill, cilantro, watercress, and radicchio.
-(Quercetin contributes to the bold colors of these foods.)
-Synergy between resveratrol and quercetin indicates that the two compounds together may be more beneficial than either one taken alone.
+- Quercetin is called “king of the flavonoids” because of its powerful antioxidant properties and its ability to promote a healthy inflammatory response.
+It is found in many foods recognized for their health benefits, including red onions, apples, olive oil, dark berries and grapes, salad greens and culinary herbs, such as dill, cilantro, and radicchio.
+(Quercetin contributes to the richly colored pigments in these foods.)
+A potent antioxidant, quercetin is also a good helper for the immune response during times of seasonal upper respiratory challenges.

 - Hesperidin is another potent but lesser-known bioflavonoid found in oranges and grapefruits, particularly in the white part of the peel, called the pith.

 - Rutin is an antioxidant found in asparagus, citrus fruits, dark colored berries, plums and prunes.